trustoverip/tswg-cesr-specification/spec/spec.md

 ##### Legacy Version 1.XX string field format

-Compliant Version 2.XX implementations shall support the old Version 1.XX Version String format to properly verify field maps created with 1.XX format events.
+Compliant Version 2.XX implementations MUST support the old Version 1.XX Version String format to properly verify field maps created with 1.XX format events.

 The format of the Version String for version 1.XX is `PPPPvvKKKKllllll_`.
 It is 17 characters in length and is divided into five parts:
 * Protocol: `PPPP` four character version string (for example, `KERI` or `ACDC`)